ksenkowski/ksenkowski.github.io/_posts/game/2015-11-09-cos-cultures.markdown

 			<h5>Vocations</h5>
 			<p>A character's Vocation is a Talent that reflects the nature of their cultural background.
 Social standing, job training, and life experience all determine what capabilities the characters has.
 Read through the following descriptions and select the Vocation that is most interesting to you.</p>
 			<h6>The People</h6>
 			<p>Unlike most human cultures, Alfar culture is not extremely stratified.
 If there is any human culture they most resemble it is that of the Zeher, who are rumored to have intermarried with the Alfar during the Second Era.
-Like the Zehar, each Aldar finds their own calling, choosing to live out eternity as they see fit.</p>
+Like the Zeher, each Alfar finds their own calling, choosing to live out eternity as they see fit.</p>
 			<ul class="spaced-list unstyled">
 				<li><strong>The Craftsmen</strong> Using wood and metal that holds the sad memory of better days, Alfar craftsmen create wonders.
 Nothing they make is not without some touch of the Wyrd, imbuing in any who touch them a fond sadness, like a memory of a lost loved one.
 					<ul class="unspaced-list">